Audition FAQs – Music staff

-Recommendations should be written by music or theatre professionals (including, but not limited to, directors, agents, heads of music colleges, etc) but not the applicant’s current (or former) teacher, as they have worked too closely with the applicants to provide an unbiased view of their ability.
-If either of the recommendations is from a teacher, the application will be rejected.
+Recommendations should be written by music or performance professionals (including, but not limited to, conductors, directors, agents, heads of music colleges, etc) but not the applicant’s current (or former) teacher or agent, as they have worked too closely with the applicants to provide an unbiased view of their ability.
+If either of the recommendations is from a teacher or agent, the application will be rejected.
 There is no upper limit to the number of recommendations one person may write for different applicants.

 How are recommendations submitted?

-When completing the application form on YAP Tracker, the applicant should include the names and contact details of two referees.
-The website then sends an email to the referees asking them to upload their recommendations directly to the website.
+When completing the application form on YAP Tracker, the applicant must include the names and contact details of two referees.
+The website will generate an automated email to the referees asking them to upload their recommendations directly to the website.
 Recommendations cannot be accepted in any other way.
 Further information about how the recommendation process works can be found here.

 What is the deadline for recommendations?

 Two recommendations must have been received by the deadline, otherwise the application will be automatically rejected.
 The applicants are themselves responsible for ensuring that their application is complete and should contact their referees in plenty of time to ensure that they are happy to provide a recommendation and are able to do so by the deadline.